dextr-cloud/dextr-docs/docs/_pages/update-live-look.md

 branching based on the Channel, and once branched on the Channel we set the final attribute, the customer endpoint.

-An exploded view of how the 4 contact attributes are set looks like
+An exploded view of how the 3 contact attributes are set looks like this (the 4th, set in another block, has been omitted for brevity).
-this:

 ![](./update-live-look/media/image6.png)